 Should You Be Tested for Hepatitis C?

-The U.S. Centers for Disease Control and Prevention and the United States Preventive Services Task Force recommend that if you are a baby boomer ̶ ̶ born between 1945 and 1965—you should get a test for hepatitis C.
+The U.S. Centers for Disease Control and Prevention and the United States Preventive Services Task Force recommend that if you are older than 18 years of age, you should be tested for Hepatitis C.

 Contrary to common belief, anyone can get hepatitis C—not just intravenous (IV) drug users.
 Hepatitis C is a blood-borne viral infection.
 All it takes is blood-to-blood exposure for you to be at risk for contracting the hepatitis C virus.